Better-Computing-Consulting/windows-migrate-ad-accounts/README.md

 The excel spreadsheet can be created from the output of the Get-ADUser listing the users of the domain to be migrated.
 In addition to creating the user account, the Set-ADUser sets the new account with the old domain email address as a second ProxyAddress.

 The program considers that some users do not have all the properties set, so for each New-ADUser command it only includes the properties present for the user.

+The utility is useful for migrating users between Active Directory organizations that are not connected with each other in any way.